 After recuperating from your injuries, it’s vital to immediately secure a health exam.
 The investigating law enforcer should assist the aggrieved party to receive an examination from a nearby GP.
 It is important to have this exam within the first 28 days from the day of the accident to get the most out of your claims.

 A comprehensive report of your health status must be included by your GP as well as provide you with proper medical care.
-This report should apply as your Certificate of Fitness.
-To structure it as legal evidence, it should include a complete description of injuries incurred from the at-fault driver.
+This report should apply to your Certificate of Fitness.
+To structure it as legal evidence, it should include a complete description of injuries incurred by the at-fault driver.